 m.
 You can do the same for each of the other dates or you can make a combination of dates if you need such a report.

-2. Creating three different SQL Server views in the “AdventureWorksDW” database for each date application, import them into your tabular model and link them to the “Internet Sales” table using the appropriate foreign key.
-As the whole process is the same as what we’ve done in the above I’m not going to explain it again.
+In our example, in “AdventureWorksDW” database, we create three views for each role (Order Date, Ship Date, Due Date).
+We create those views on top of the existing DimDate with different names resembling the three different roles.
+Then we import those views into our tabular model and link each of them to the “Internet Sales” table using the appropriate foreign key.
+As the whole process is the same as what we’ve done previously in the first solution, I’m not going to explain it again.
 So, at the end of the day, we will have something like this in the database:

 And the same results in Excel:

 The third solution, which is probably the best for the majority of use cases, is completely the opposite of what we have done so far.
 Well, I can say that the architecture is quite different.
 In this solution we DO NOT remove the Inactive Relationships and moreover, we DO NOT import several copies of Date dimension.